Fall/Summer application portals will open in mid-October annually.

 Apply now by completing the online Division of Graduate Studies Admission Application.
 The application will launch September 15, 2023.

 American Indian/Alaska Native applicants to the Special Education master’s program qualify for the Sapsik'ʷałá program.
 Sapsik'ʷałá scholars do service payback by teaching for 2 years in schools with high Native American student populations.
 Candidates must complete an application for both the Special Education and Sapsik'ʷałá program by January 15, 2024.

 We admit the following number of students to each of our master’s-level programs on average each year:

 - Master’s Only (Non-Licensure) Programs: 3–5 Students

-Complete the online Graduate Admission Application; select Special Education as your department within the College of Education.
+Complete the online Division of Graduate Studies Admission Application; select Special Education as your department within the College of Education.

 Nonrefundable Application Fee: $70 (Domestic Students)/$90 (International Students), paid by credit card or eCheck.
 You will need to pay the application fee before you are able to submit the application.

 - You do not need to complete the online application in one sitting.